sagecodes/make-a-wildlife-object-detector/README.md

 # Results

 Example without synthetic dataset:

+Let's say now our goal is to detect geese in my apartment

 I'm a goose!

 transfer learning we didn't do a good enough job of telling it what WASN't a goose